 This is the City Imagined As it Should Be: Connected!

 North and South Remain DividedIt is an egregious oversight in public planning that there is no public transit link between urban New Orleans to the south and the suburban parish of Saint Tammany to the north.
 And as I mentioned above, the region's two urban parishes, Jefferson and Orleans, are linked at only anemic waypoints.
-I was reminded of this serious missing link during the evacuation of hurricane Isaac that hit Louisiana and the Gulf Coast in September.
-A NBC news article reported that middle class residents have the mobility and the extra income to evacuate on their own while the city's poorer residents must rely on public transit and public shelter to seek refuge.
+I was reminded of this serious missing link during the evacuation of Hurricane Isaac that hit Louisiana and the Gulf Coast in September.
+An NBC news article reported that middle-class residents have the mobility and the extra income to evacuate on their own while the city's poorer residents must rely on public transit and public shelter to seek refuge.
 With the economic downturn nationwide, it seems to me that people in times of emergency look to public services like buses to get them to safety.

 The city lacks fundamental transit links between its major population hubs.
 In 2011 it is estimated that 236,000 people live in Saint Tammany Parish while a combined total of 793,380 people live in Orleans and Jefferson Parish.
 Not only is there no link between New Orleans and its northern suburbs, there is also no public link connecting the State's capital, Baton Rouge, to either New Orleans or Saint Tammany -- or anywhere else.
-It is bad enough that during hurricane season there is a major disparity in who can evacuate and who can't -- it is also mind boggling that the civil parishes totaling the bulk of Louisiana's population cannot make a more concerted effort to link its quickly growing northern parishes with those south of the lake.
+It is bad enough that during hurricane season there is a major disparity in who can evacuate and who can't -- it is also mind-boggling that the civil parishes totaling the bulk of Louisiana's population cannot make a more concerted effort to link its quickly growing northern parishes with those south of the lake.

 The Bubble EffectThe problem stems from each parish acting as its own bubble.
 The New Orleans metro area is serviced by six parishes that have no clear public interconnectivity whatsoever.
 The bubble effect reaches the level of absurdity, for example, when shortly after Katrina, it was discovered that the man-made levees that act as the city's primary flood defense system, are often gerrymandered.
-On one side of the 17th street canal is New Orleans and on the other is Jefferson Parish.
-Two different entities of the levee board that oversee the system, control what is in effect one levee, but since it is comprises two civil parishes the oversight of the levee suffers from severe redundancy.
+On one side of the 17th street canal is in New Orleans and on the other is in Jefferson Parish.
+Two different entities of the levee board that oversees the system, control what is in effect one levee, but since it comprises two civil parishes the oversight of the levee suffers from severe redundancy.
 Each civil parish has its own public transportation system, its own levee board, its own public schools, and public library systems.
 Orleans and its neighbor Jefferson share linking transit lines at few junctions, but for the most part the city is a divided transit and public services nightmare.
 If I live in Lake View, a neighborhood of New Orleans, I have to take two different parish buses just to get to the mall.
 None of the parishes connect.
 Saint Tammany does not have a public transportation system at all.
 The parish website indicates that there is a transit system it calls goSTAT.
 But there are no dedicated lines.
-There is no time table.
+There is no timetable.
 Residents have to call ahead of time to request a line.
 The costs are reasonable.
-For three dollars (roundtrip) a commuter can go up to ten miles, but over that the price jumps to five dollars, and for trips over twenty six miles, the cost is eight.
+For three dollars (roundtrip) a commuter can go up to ten miles, but over that the price jumps to five dollars, and for trips over twenty-six miles, the cost is eight.
 But this is only within the parish lines.
 A commuter living in Slidell, for example, who calls goSTAT cannot call for a roundtrip ticket to the Algiers Ferry or the Union Passenger Terminal in downtown New Orleans.
 The system is two-tiered, one for rural residents and the other for the parish's urban areas.
 If I call for a ride, it is a first-come-first-served basis, and I cannot expect transit will be expedited in the case of an emergency.

 A dedicated bus line over the bridge connecting the state's populated northern parishes to the city of New Orleans and its urban cluster seems to me a no-brainer.
 Never in the history of the state has there been one single public bus that has traversed the twenty-four mile causeway since its first span was built in 1956.
 To take a taxi from the airport to any city north of the lake costs one hundred dollars.
 From the airport to downtown is thirty-three dollars.

 It may seem that what I am arguing for is a rather easy problem to fix.
 A dedicated bus route would boost the interconnectivity of the region.
-Call it the Lake Pontchatrain Express.
+Call it the Lake Pontchartrain Express.
 It would go from the Lakeside Mall in Metairie to the courthouse in Covington.
 That's one possible route.
 A car garage could be built for commuters to park-and-ride.
 One has already been built next to Macy's, so it seems a no-brainer.